 Implement shared parking principles for mixed use developments and for adjoining properties, where feasible, and allow for reduction in the projected parking demand for development (or specific uses) based on professionally accepted standards.

-Identify appropriate locations in the downtown area for ridesharing and hail service drop off and pick up that are safe, well-lit, and limit disruption of traffic flow [Complete by 2025].
+Identify appropriate locations in the downtown area for ridesharing, hail service, and valet drop off and pick up that are safe, well-lit, and limit disruption of traffic flow [Complete by 2025].

 Objective MBL 3.5 Mobility Development Standards